 It’s also important to remember that coverage mandates can differ depending on the province that you live in.
-For example, auto insurance in British Columbia is obtained through a government program, rather than a private insurance company like Federated.
+For example, car insurance in British Columbia is obtained through a government program, rather than a private insurance company like Federated.

 5 factors that influence your car insurance premium